COVID-19 Research-Related Frequently Asked Questions

 Please note that when an external collaborator will be “engaged” with human subjects research reviewed by KU-Lawrence HRPP, an Inter-institutional Authorization Agreement or an Individual Investigator Agreement (together, “reliance agreements”) will need to be in place prior to the external members engaging in the research.

-Given the shelter-in-place orders in Kansas City and Lawrence, what are the guidelines for using mail delivery systems such as UPS pickup/dropoff to mail study devices from investigators’ personal homes to participants?
+What are the guidelines for using delivery systems such as UPS pickup/dropoff to mail study devices to participants?

 If the method by which you plan to deliver materials to or receive materials from participants will shift from your approved protocol, be sure to submit a modification.
 HRPP staff would be happy to talk to you about ways to modify your protocol.